austin-weeks/Personal-Library/README.md

 # Personal Library

-This is the boilerplate for the Personal Library project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/quality-assurance/quality-assurance-projects/personal-library
+My implementation of the Personal Libary project for freeCodeCamp's Quality Assurance Course.
+The original boilerplate repository can be found at [freeCodeCamp's GitHub Page](https://github.com/freeCodeCamp/boilerplate-project-library.git).